dynatrace-oss/unguard/docs/HELM-DEPLOYMENT.md

 # Deployment Guide

 This document explains how to deploy Unguard to your cloud.
-This can be either a local minikube cluster or AWS.
+This can be either a local Minikube-Cluster or AWS.

 ## ☸️ AWS/Minikube Quickstart

-This guide assumes that an EKS (and ECR repositories) or a minikube cluster already exist.
+This guide assumes that an EKS (and ECR repositories) or a Minikube-Cluster already exist.

 ### 🗒️ Prerequisites